mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ## ✨ Features

+### What's New in Version 0.1.77 (September 15, 2025)
+-   **Enhanced Chronicles System:** The `{history}` system has been overhauled to be more comprehensive and intelligent.
+    -   **New Event Logging:** The system now logs a wider range of activities, including when a {task} is marked as a "To-Do," when an exchange is made, and when a Triumph or Trial is applied.
+    -   **Consolidated Admin Logs:** To keep the `{history}` clean, consecutive creations or deletions of the same asset type by an {admin} are now grouped into a single, consolidated log entry (e.g., "Created 5 {tasks}").
+    -   **More Robust Logging:** All user-facing actions are now logged individually to provide a complete audit trail.
+-   **Smarter Dashboard Widget:** The "Recent Activity" widget on the Dashboard now shows events from the last **7 days** and displays up to **50 items** or all of today's events, whichever is greater, giving a more comprehensive recent overview.
+-   **Updated Documentation:** The in-app `{link_help_guide}` has been thoroughly updated with these new specifications, ensuring it remains the definitive source of truth for the application's functionality.

 ### What's New in Version 0.1.76 (September 14, 2025)
 -   **No Cap on Quick Actions:** The "Quick Actions" widget on the Dashboard now displays all available quests for the user, rather than being capped at 10.
 The list is scrollable if many quests are available.